putnamalbert/BACnet-Segmentation/Puzzle0.md

 8 webserver

 Send as an email to cpeterson@cimetrics.com.
-Send your complete contact information including email and telephone and delivery address.
+Send your complete contact information including email and telephone and delivery address.\
+Offer ony available to:\
+Attendees of this event Feb 21-22, 2024.\
-Offer only available to this resident/mailing in USA, Canada and territories.
-Arrangements for awards further afield will be worked out directly.
-Offer not available to employees of Cimetrics or any others involved in the formulation of the puzzle.
+Resident/mailing in USA, Canada and territories. \
+Awards further abroad will be worked out directly. \
+NOT employees of Cimetrics or any others involved in the formulation of the puzzle.